-As announced in Budget 2018 – A 2017 Christmas Bonus will be paid out again this year to most eligible welfare and pension recipients .
-The bonus of 85% will be paid along with normal weekly payments during the week beginning November 27th 2017.
+As announced in Budget 2018 – A 2017 Christmas Bonus will be paid out again this year to eligible welfare and state pension recipients .
+The 2017 bonus of 85% will be paid to the majority of people along with their normal weekly payments during the week beginning November 27th 2017.

-People doing part time work and getting Jobseekers Allowance will usually get any bonus in the week commencing 4th Dec.
+Those people doing part time work and getting Jobseekers Allowance will usually get any Christmas Bonus in the following week (commencing 4th Dec.)

-Anyone getting monthly payments will get any bonus due in their December payment.
+Anyone getting monthly payments will get any Christmas bonus due in their normal December payment.

-About 1.3 million people will benefit from the Christmas Bonus (almost 890,000 recipients and an estimated 400,000 dependents) .
-Around €219 million will be paid out .
-It will be useful for all the extra expenses at Christmas time.
-(In the UK the Christmas Bonus is just £10)
+About 1.3 million people will benefit from the Christmas Bonus (almost 900,000 recipients and an estimated 400,000 dependents) .
+Around €219 million Euro will be paid out .

-See the long list at the end of the article for all the benefits that are eligible for the Christmas Bonus 2017
+See the list at the end of the article for all the state pensions/benefits that are eligible for the Christmas Bonus 2017

 Jobseekers – Couple + 2 children.
 Weekly payment = €380.70.
 Bonus will be €323.60

 You will get 85% of your normal weekly payment.

 If you are not on the full weekly rate for any reason – you will only get 85% of the actual rate you are paid.

 (Christmas Bonus is paid on the the Living Alone Increase, the Island Allowance and the Over-80 Increase).